*Taking the Cup of Salvation

 With that in mind, let's look at a verse from Psalms:

+Psalm 116:12(NAS)"What shall I give unto the Lord for all His benefits toward me?"
 The predicate in that verse is the word "give".
 Some translations say "render."
 Strong's tells us that the Hebrew word could be translated "return back," "restore," or "recompense," among other things.
 "Give" is probably the most accurate.
-No matter which word you choose, the idea is the same: God has given great things to me; hwo can I repay Him?
+No matter which word you choose, the idea is the same: God has given great things to me; how can I repay Him?

 Why does verse 13 provide an answer whose verb does not match up with the question?
 Quite simply, because there is nothing we can give back to God to square the deal.
 Taking the free gift of salvation is the best we can do.